Critical phenomena in higher curvature charged AdS black holes: Conclusions

 In our analysis we have been able to resolve a number of vexing issues concerning the critical phenomena in third order LBI-AdS black holes.
 But there still remains some unsolved problems that encourage one to make further investigations into the system.
 First of all, we have made a qualitative argument about the nature of the phase transition in this black hole.
 One needs to go through detailed algebraic analysis in order to determine the true order of the phase transition\cite{Modak1}-\cite{Lala}.
 Secondly, we have calculated the values of the exponents $ \nu $ and $ \eta $ assuming that the additional scaling relations hold for this black hole.
 But there is no evidence whether these two laws hold for the black hole\cite{DR2, DR1}.
 These scaling relations may or may not hold for the black hole.
 The dimension dependence of these two exponents ($ \nu $ and $ \eta $) makes the issue highly nontrivial in higher dimensions.
 A further attempt to determine $ \eta $ and $ \nu $ may be based on Ruppeiner's prescription \cite{Rup1}, where it is assumed that the absolute value of the thermodynamic scalar curvature ($ |\mathcal{R}| $) is proportional to the correlation volume $ \xi^{n} $:

 where $n$ is the spatial dimension of the black hole.
-Now if we can calculate $ \mathcal{R} $ using the standard method\cite{Lala,Rup2, Rup3}, we can easily determine $ \xi $ from (81).
+Now if we can calculate $ \mathcal{R} $ using the standard method\cite{Lala,Rup2, Rup3}, we can easily determine $ \xi $ from eq.\eqref{eq4.56}.
 Evaluating $ \xi $ around the critical point $ r_{+}=r_{i} $ as before, we can determine $ \nu $ directly.
 It is then straight forward to calculate $ \eta $ by using (80).
 This alternative approach, based on Ruppeiner's prescription, to determine $ \nu $ and $ \eta $ needs high mathematical rigor and also the complexity in the determination of the scalar curvature ($ \mathcal{R} $) in higher dimensions makes the issue even more challenging.

-Finally, it would be highly nontrivial if we aim to investigate the AdS/CFT duality as an alternative approach to make further insight into the theory of critical phenomena in these black holes.
+Apart from the above mentioned issues, it would also be highly nontrivial if we aim to investigate the AdS/CFT duality as an alternative approach to make further insight into the theory of critical phenomena in these black holes.
 The \textit{renormalization group} method may be another alternative way to describe the critical phenomena in these black holes.